Updated: Feb 5

 Lucas Lighting, a three-year old company launched by 12 volt industry members, offers lights with higher quality and lower failure rates than standard automotive lighting.
 Lucas Lighting offers LED replacement headlights, interior lights, some back lights, and plans to sell powersports and motorcycle lighting in the future.
 It is co-owned by retailer Mike Hong, of Audio Design, San Jose, CA. and Sam Woo, Chicago.
 According to Brand Manager and former owner of retailer Cartronix in Indiana, Eric Carter, Lucas Lighting has sold 3,000 units with a return rate of less than 0.03 percent in the past three years.

 In the photo below, you will see a comparison between Lucas Lighting (top) and another brand (bottom).
 Carter rattled off the problems with many lighting vendors: “High failure rate.
 Just try to get an RA.
-No profit to be made.
 Poor support.
 Installation difficulties.”

 To address that Lucas says its products have more light outputs and higher quality chip sets, the light housing is smaller for easier installation and the LEDs are positioned for a better light pattern.
 The headlights include built-in CAN bus decoders to prevent tripping an error code.
 Hong also states that the lights have fewer dark spots.
 To demonstrate durability, Hong showed slides of the bulbs being boiled, torched and frozen.
 He claims that even if the headlight fills up with water and freezes, it will still work.
 If an authorized dealer installs them, the LEDs carry a 3-year warranty.